MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ![Transfer destination](media/mover-transfer-wizard-destination-2.png)

-You will now want to create the Migration.
+Now you will create the migration.

 1. Select **Continue Migration Setup**.

 ![Start transfer](media/mover-start-transfer.png)

 2. Create a user list of those transferring.
-Select **Add Users** .
+Select **Add Users.
 3. Select  **Auto Discover Users** and the app will automatically find your users and attempt to match them up.
 4. Once the Auto-Discover completes, Migration Manager will display the matching transfers for users between Source and Destination.